yusdacra/linemd/README.md

 `linemd` is a simple, no deps, markdown parser and renderer.
 ## Features
 - No deps
-- Can render to HTML (includes CLI utility to render to HTML)
+- Can render to HTML and SVG
+- Comes with a CLI utility

 ## Install
 Nix: